svserge89/rvs/README.md

   Value type: ISO date.
   Default value: current date.
   + **`rating`** - include rating.
-If date parameters (`ratingDate`, `ratingDateStart`, `ratingDateEnd`) is not set: return rating for all time.
+If date parameters (`ratingDate`, `ratingDateStart`, `ratingDateEnd`) are not set: return rating for all time.
   Value type: `boolean`.
   Default value: `false`.
   + **`ratingDate`** - set rating date. if `rating` is not set, or `ratingDateStart` is set, or